How to Help

 • Reception: sofas.
 Coffee table

-• Computer suite 8 computers, computer desks, 2 printers, internet access via satellite
+• Computer suite 2 printers, educational software

 • Office:- computer.
 Printer.
-Work surface.
-Filing/storage cupboard
+Desks.
+Filing/storage cupboards

 • After school:- art materials, construction toys.
 More difficult jigsaws.
 Computer games & computer.
 Tables & chairs